Support Us Button Widget

 Barney Allis Plaza

-A groundbreaking last June kicked off a years-long construction process making over the duo park + parking garage in its first facelift since 1985.
-Amenities of the new and improved iteration include an “arts-focused greenspace,” dog park, and ~580-space parking garage, expected to re-open by summer 2026.
+It’s the duo park + parking garage’s first facelift since 1985, with amenities of the new and improved iteration including an “arts-focused greenspace,” dog park, and ~580-space parking garage, expected to open fully by December 2026.

 KCtoday_Berkley Riverfront